 Per Page:

-Lake Toba is located in the middle of the northern part of the island of Sumatra, occupying the caldera of a supervolcano.
+Lake Toba (pictured) is located in the north of the island of Sumatra and occupies the caldera of a supervolcano.
 The lake is about 100 km (62 mi) long, 30 km (19 mi) wide, and up to 505 m (1,657 ft) deep.
 It is the largest lake in Indonesia and the largest volcanic lake in the world.

-Evidence of tectonic activity.
-A dormant but smoking volcano on the island of Sumatra.
+Evidence of tectonic activity: a dormant but smoking volcano on the island of Sumatra in Indonesia.

-Inside the caldera of a dormant volcano on the island of Sumatra.
+Inside the caldera of a dormant volcano on the island of Sumatra in Indonesia.

-View from the cliffs at Pura Luhur Uluwatu, Bali.
+View from the cliffs at Pura Luhur Uluwatu, Bali, Indonesia.

-The Sea Temple of Pura Luhur at Uluwatu in south Bali dates back to the 11th century.
+The Sea Temple of Pura Luhur at Uluwatu in south Bali, Indonesia, dates back to the 11th century.

-The Sea Temple of Pura Luhur at Uluwatu in south Bali perches on some very impressive cliffs.
+The Sea Temple of Pura Luhur at Uluwatu in south Bali, Indonesia, perches on high cliffs.

 Previous PagePage 01 of 02Next Page